Bar Hopping in Barcelona

 When I went the music was advertised as pop rock, which didn't particularly take my fancy.
 However we got a table at the front of the bar and could easily talk over the Oasis hits being belted out at the back!

 You can go up to the bar to order, but there is also a very efficient and friendly table service which will expect you to pay straight away when you get your drinks.

-This was actually the first bar I ever went to in Barcelona, purely by accident, and this is the big thing about Schilling, it has such a great location.
+This was actually the first bar I ever went to in Barcelona, purely by accident, and this is the big thing about Schilling, it has a superb central location in the city.
 Calle Ferran, just off Las Ramblas is one of the busiest, most vibrant streets in Barcelona so it's the perfect place for the bar to catch people wandering.

 Schilling has a good breakfast and is in an ideal location to stop for coffee and do some people-watching during the day, but at night is when the place comes alive.